neil7057/beach_hut_society/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   I've used the pastel beach themed colours to reflect the subject matter of the site.
+        -   I've used pastel beach themed colours to reflect the subject matter of the site.
 A pale blue (#C8E4FD) background for the body.
 Titles alternatively in Dark Blue (#4203BF) and Sand (#AA4313) with text in Light Blue and Sand.
 Buttons are consistent according to function.
         -   General navigation buttons are similarly styled and edit, comment and delete buttons are styled differently to differentiate but remain consistnet amongst the forum post and tag elements.
         -   Some colours were muted or changed to meet WAVE guidelines during final stage testing.

     -   #### Typography
         -   The fonts chosen are Original Surfer and Seaweed Script to adhere to the beach theme.
 Seaweed Script is novel and suitable for titles but unsuitable for use in large text blocks as it can make it difficult to read.
 Sans-serif is the fallback font.

     -   #### Imagery
         -   There is a Hero image in the base template which propogates to each page and gives the site a consistenmt look and feel.
         -   There is a beach logo on larger screens but is hidden below 1000px.
-        -   The site has a couple of additional images on the About page but as a blog site is mostly text based, for now..
+        -   The site has a couple of additional images on the about page but as a blog site is mostly text based, for now.

     -   #### Design Considerations
-        -   The site is built with templates based on Base.html so retains a consistent Header and Footer
+        -   The site is built with templates based on base.html so retains a consistent Header and Footer

         -   Colours are Bold yet soft and are selected to communicate a fun, beach theme and reflect the varied colours that are common to beach hut installations.